All Episodes

 Yet the media is looking at this as a bellwether election.

-If a Democrat wins here, why we can win anywhere, and we're gonna be back.
+If a Democrat wins here, why, we can win anywhere, and we're going to be back.

-You know, I was uh had a little fun yesterday with the people at ABC News The Note.
+You know, I was having a little fun yesterday with the people at ABC News The Note, their political unit's little blog on their website.

-They say Schmidt versus Hackett will be the topic de jour in most political shops in DC and Ohio, as the two compete to replace Rob Portman and Ohio's strongly Republican second district.
+They say Schmidt versus Hackett will be the topic du jour in most political shops in D.C. and Ohio as the two compete to replace Rob Portman in Ohio's strongly Republican 2nd District.

 As we suggested yesterday, if the Democrat wins, it will be quite a story.

-I got on them for being uh well, I didn't get on them.
+I got on them for being, well, I didn't get on them.

 I just mentioned they are.

-Nothing about the fact he supports higher and higher taxes, and uh nothing in his ads about saying that Bush is the greatest threat to the United States today.
+At any rate, you got a Democrat running who's not a Democrat, who won't admit to being a Democrat, and only mentioning in his ads, apparently, that he served in Vietnam, nothing about the fact he supports higher and higher taxes, and nothing in his ads about saying that Bush is the greatest threat to the United States today.

-Uh and then saying uh in USA Today, I'd uh I've said that I don't like the son of a bit me, but that uh I'd put my life on a line for him.
+And then saying, in USA Today, I've said that I don't like the son of a bit me, but that I'd put my life on the line for him.

 That was in a USA Today story.